reactjs/react.dev/src/content/blog/2024/04/25/react-19-upgrade-guide.md

 <Intro>

-The improvements added to React 19 RC require some breaking changes, but we've worked to make the upgrade as smooth as possible, and we don't expect the changes to impact most apps.
+The improvements added to React 19 require some breaking changes, but we've worked to make the upgrade as smooth as possible, and we don't expect the changes to impact most apps.

 </Intro>